jcolinhill/pyilc/README.md

 freq_map_files: ['/path/to/location/map_freq_X.fits',
                  '/path/to/location/map_freq_Y.fits',...]
 ```
-.

 Note that there is another input paramater `N_freqs` which is required in the input file, and which **must be** equal to the length of the `freq_map_files` list, or else an error will be thrown.

-The ILC products (covariance matrices, inverse covariance matrices, ILC maps, and ILC weights if requested) will be saved in an output folder specified in the input file according to:
+The ILC products (covariance matrices, inverse covariance matrices, ILC maps, and ILC weights if requested) will be saved in an output folder `/path/to/output/` with a prefix `output_prefix` specified in the input file by strings according to:

 ```
 output_dir: '/path/to/output/'
+output_prefix: 'output_prefix'
 ```
-.